RasaHQ/nlu-hyperopt/README.md

 ```

  where
-`incorrect_above` describes the number of incorrect predictions above a certain
+`incorrect_above` describes the fraction of incorrect predictions above a
-threshold and `correct_below` describes the number of correct predictions
+certain threshold and `correct_below` describes the fraction of correct
-below a certain threshold.
-Threshold and `l` can be configured through
+predictions below a certain threshold.
+Threshold and `l` can be configured
-environment variables.
+through environment variables.